 This yoga is believed to increase the immune system and the healing power of natural force.
 When the natural force of healing works in our body, all the diseases slowly start to disappear.
-It maintains the heart beat and blood presser of our body.
-It is very beneficial to the patient of anxiety, headaches, insomnia and other stress related diseases.
+It maintains the heartbeat and blood presser of our body.
+It is very beneficial to the patient with anxiety, headaches, insomnia and other stress-related diseases.
 By this yoga, we can achieve physical, mental and emotional relaxation.
-It can help us to seek the solution of the problems in our daily life like fatigue, divorce, loss of job, death of beloved.
-It can be the guidance of life in the right path.
-If we want to make some changes in our life to the positive direction, this yoga can be the best choice.
+It can help us to seek the solution of the problems in our daily life like fatigue, divorce, loss of job, the death of beloved.
+It can be the guidance of life on the right path.
+If we want to make some changes in our lives to the positive direction, this yoga can be the best choice.

 Poses used in Restorative Yoga

 In restorative yoga, the postures are the same like in normal yoga but this yoga has its unique qualities those are the support of props and to stay for a long period of time in a single posture.
 Warm up is also very important in this yoga.
-For the warm up, we can do sun salutation or any simple type of Vinyasa.
-After the warm up, we do poses.
+For the warm-up, we can do the sun salutation or any simple type of Vinyasa.
+After the warm-up, we do poses.
 Poses are done by holding for 10 or 15 minutes in a single pose.
 The postures should be comfortable to do.